 My research aims to understand and address the social and ecological determinants of global health and development.
 In particular, I am interested in how factors such as poverty, migration, food security, and climate change interact and shape health and development outcomes.
 I conduct research in close collaboration with community partners and organizations with the goal of co-producing information to support decision-making and action.

-My areas of research include: labour migration and health, community food security, rural livelihoods and agricultural development, and climate change and health.
+Key areas of research include migration and health, community food security, healthcare and social service access, and climate change and health.
 Regionally, I work in Central America, Southeast Asia, East Africa, and Canada.

 I completed my PhD in Epidemiology and International Development Studies at the University of Guelph, Canada and a CIHR Postdoctoral Fellowship at the Dalla Lana School of Public Health, University of Toronto.